Ambon, Maluku: Topography

 Most of the land area can be classified as hilly to steeply sloping, while 17% of the land area can be classified as more flat or shallow-sloped.

 Climate

-Ambon experiences a tropical rainforest climate (Af) according to Köppen Climate Classification as there is no real dry season.
+Ambon experiences a tropical rainforest climate (Af) according to the Köppen climate classification as there is no real dry season.
 The driest month is November with total precipitation of 114 mm, while the wettest month is June with total precipitation of 638 mm.
 As it is located near the equator, the temperature throughout the year is constant.
-The hottest month is December, with an average temperature of 27.2 C, while the coolest month is July, with an average temperature 25.0 C.
+The hottest month is December, with an average temperature of 27.2 C, while the coolest month is July, with an average temperature 25 C.